pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

 Now we can take this key, and write our expected response to the socket.
-This response includes the status code `"101 Switching Protocols"`, to indicate that the server and client will now be speaking in websockets.
+This response includes the status code `"101 Switching Protocols"`, to indicate that the server and client will now be speaking via a WebSocket.
 This also includes the same `Upgrade` and `Connection` headers sent to us by the client, and also the appropriate `Sec-WebSocket-Accept` key and value.

 ```ruby
 def send_handshake(socket)